Can Losing Weight Decrease Your Risk of Cancer?By Elisa - Jenny Craig

 2. Sync Up with Your Circadian Rhythm

-Not only could eating with your body’s natural rhythm help aid your weight loss goals, but studies have also found a potential reduction in developing cancer by following a daytime nutrition strategy, such as time-restricted feeding because of the reduction in blood glucose levels.9 Studies have also shown a reduced risk of breast cancer by consuming the majority of your calories during daylight hours.10
+Not only could eating with your body’s natural rhythm help aid your weight loss goals, but one study also found a potential reduction in developing certain types of cancer by following a daytime nutrition strategy, such as time-restricted feeding, because of the reduction in blood glucose levels.9-11 Another study also suggests there could be a reduction in inflammation and therefore a subsequent reduction of breast cancer risk by consuming the majority of your calories during daylight hours.11

 3. Try a Science-Backed Program to Kick Start Your Success

 Jenny Craig’s newest program, Rapid Results, is based on the science behind circadian rhythm.
 The plan divides the day into a 12-hour nourishment period and a 12-hour rejuvenation period.
 During the nourishment period, you eat six times, choosing from nutritionist-designed and chef-crafted meals.
 During the rejuvenation period, which includes sleep, your body’s cells can adequately repair and regenerate, preparing for the next day.

 Do you want to see how working with your natural circadian rhythm may help you lose weight and potentially see health benefits beyond weight loss?
 Contact Jenny Craig for your free appointment.